alechenninger/go-haproxy-agent/notes.md

 For generic go extensibility, it needs to be a library.
 And then you compile your own binaries with whatever logic you want.

 rego could both be a package usable in users' own agents, and also be a precompiled example usable standalone.

+## dynamically configure haproxy

+There is some coupling to the agent and haproxy configuration; using one or both of runtime API (management socket) or dataplane API (sidecar HTTP API which manages haproxy) you can pretty much configure anything at runtime.
+This blog has examples: https://www.haproxy.com/blog/haproxy-traffic-mirroring-for-real-world-testing/

+## server selection

+use-server can use a log format string which can use samples e.g. `%[var(...)]`.